-Use an app, such as MyPlate Calorie Counter, to keep track of your daily protein intake.
+Use an app to keep track of your daily protein intake.
 If possible, weigh your protein portions before eating them.To maximize the amount of protein your body absorbs, spread your intake evenly across different meals and snacks throughout the day.

 According to a small February 2018 study from the Journal of the International Society of Sports Nutrition, you can only absorb 30 to 40 grams of protein from a single meal.
 So if you're aiming for 90 grams per day, spread it evenly across three meals and snacks.

 Besides lean proteins like fish, chicken and beef, one easy way to add around 30 grams of protein to your daily diet is with a post-workout shake made with whey protein powder.

 Whey is ideal post-workout because it goes to work quickly: According to a March 2003 study in Medicine & Science in Sports & Exercise, your body can digest whey within 20 minutes.
 The rapid digestion paired with a spike in amino acid levels will help kick-start your body's muscle-building process.

 If your goals are to gain muscle and lose weight, it's possible — but it isn't easy to do simultaneously.

 "When you're in a caloric deficit and you're not eating enough to maintain size, what the body is going to do post-training first is repair.
 Then it's going to prioritize all the regular biological processes," says Alex Viada, CPT, owner of Complete Human Performance.

 "If there are still resources leftover and if there's enough stimulus, it's going to put some effort into building muscle."

 And by "enough stimulus," we mean you've got to put in extra work to build muscle while losing weight.
 In a March 2016 study in The American Journal of Clinical Nutrition, scientists were able to help men lose weight and gain muscle by increasing their protein intake and doing intense exercise.